 People with diabetes face costs on a daily basis since they have to use supplies like insulin, test strips, and blood sugar meters.
 Not having the resources to handle the financial cost of diabetes can cause serious complications and medical issues.

 For example, the average price of insulin increased nearly 3 times between 2002 and 2013 according to Diabetes.org

-How Much Will Diabetes Cost You Over a Lifetime?
+How Much Diabetes Costs You Over a Lifetime

 The Cost of Diabetes will depend on how well you manage your diabetes and prevent complications, you can read more about reducing the medical cost of diabetes below.
 There is no one number we can attribute that would work for everyone, but there have been several studies, based on a study in Diabetes Care 2014, with costs attributed by age of diagnosis, the lifetime cost was predicted as: